Trauma-Informed & Healing-Centered Practices

-Through a partnership between the NJDOE and the NJ Department of Children and Families, 50 school districts throughout the state are receiving trauma-informed and healing-centered training and support, including training in the Nurtured Heart Approach.
+Through a partnership with the NJ Department of Children and Families, the NJDOE offers support to the DREAMS Program, which provides school districts throughout the state with trauma-informed and healing-centered training and resources, including training in the Nurtured Heart Approach.

 - Handle with Care – New Jersey

 Per Attorney General Directive No. 2020-09, this program aims to address ACEs and trauma that impacts NJ school-aged children through increasing communication between law enforcement (LE) and schools regarding a notice when LE is aware that a child has been exposed to a traumatic event.

 - For questions regarding these initiatives, please contact SafeSupportiveSchools@doe.nj.gov.

 Building Student Resilience Toolkit (NCSSLE) – designed for middle school and junior high school educators to gain skills for cultivating student resilience.